im-pro-at/lithpulser/README.md

 https://www.redpitaya.com/p1/stemlab-125-10-starter-kit

-But it should be possible to port this project to other development boards as well and it should even run on an Z-7007S but this has not been tested.
+It should be possible to port this project to other development boards as well and it should even run on an Z-7007S but this has not been tested.

 ## Get started

-Follow the following quick start guide to setup the redpidaya: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html
+Follow this quick start guide to setup the Redpidaya: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html

-Copy the files form the last release to the redpidaya.
+Copy the files from the last release to the Redpidaya.
 This should help you to do that: https://redpitaya.readthedocs.io/en/latest/developerGuide/software/clt.html#saving-data-buffers

-Then you need an SSH access to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html
+You need SSH access to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html

 Make the logger runable with the following command: "chmod +x logger"

-Run the logger with "./logger" this will load the FPGA design and save logging data in a binary format if generated.
+Run the logger with "./logger", This will load the FPGA design and save logging data in a binary format if enabled.

 Open another SSH connection.

 Configure the lith pulser with the "monitor" command.
 Look at the test script for some inspiration: https://github.com/im-pro-at/lithpulser/blob/master/testscript.sh

 After the experiment is finished you can run the decoder.
-If you want to run it on the redpidaya you need to Install java on the redpitaya:
+If you want to run it on the Redpidaya you need to install java:
 *  "apt-get update"
 *  "apt-get install default-jre"

-Then you can run the decoder: "java -jar decoder-1.0.jar"
+Then run the decoder: "java -jar decoder-1.0.jar"

-The results are saved in the folder runs.
-If you need to save a lot of log data you can mount a network drive or an external hard dist to that folder.
+The results are saved in the folder "runs".
+If you need to save a lot of log data you can mount a network drive or an external hard disc to that folder.

 That's it.
 Have fun!